NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 Phase and frequency are both continuous quantities.
-We quantize and sample (ADC) the error-phase, in order to digitally filter it and transform it back to time (via the DCO).
+We quantize and sample the error-phase (via a time-ADC), in order to digitally filter it and transform it back to time (via the DCO).

 Both this ADC and DAC can be relatively implicit (although many PLLs design an explicit DAC, and some an explicit ADC).
 The ADC operates on a weird kinda quantity, attempting to digitize phase (time).
 While neither needs to be a world-class data converter, they nonetheless bring along many data-converter liabilities - particularly the data-converter "golden rule".